Ganz Works

-The Ganz Machinery Works Holding is an Hungarian holding company.
-Its products are related to the rail transport, power generation, and water supply, among other industries.
+The Ganz Machinery Works Holding is a Hungarian holding company.
+Its products are related to rail transport, power generation, and water supply, among other industries.

 The original Ganz Works or Ganz (Ganz vállalatok or Ganz Művek, Ganz companies, formerly Ganz and Partner Iron Mill and Machine Factory) operated between 1845 and 1949 in Budapest, Hungary.
-It was named after Ábrahám Ganz, the founder and the manager of the company.
+It was named after Ábrahám Ganz, the founder and manager of the company.
 Ganz is probably best known for the manufacture of tramcars, but was also a pioneer in the application of three-phase alternating current to electric railways.

-Ganz also made ships (throught its Ganz Danubius division), bridge steel structures (Ganz Acélszerkezet) and high-voltage equipment (Ganz Transelektro).
-In the early 20th century the company experienced its heyday, it became the third largest industrial enterprise in Kingdom of Hungary after the Manfréd Weiss Steel and Metal Works and the MÁVAG company.
+Ganz also made ships (through its Ganz Danubius division), bridge steel structures (Ganz Acélszerkezet) and high-voltage equipment (Ganz Transelektro).
+In the early 20th century the company experienced its heyday and became the third-largest industrial enterprise in the Kingdom of Hungary after the Manfréd Weiss Steel and Metal Works and the MÁVAG company.

 Since 1989, various parts of Ganz have been taken over by other companies.